 - 1. Determine if internet access is available (through libraries, etc.). - 2.
-Contact teachers and Community Family Advisor to explain the situation. - 3.
-Discuss class alternatives with the teachers and Community Family Advisor.
+Contact school administrators and counselors to explain the situation. - 3.
+Discuss class alternatives with the teachers.

-ISOK excuses student absences from school due to a physical or mental condition that impedes instruction for more than 3 school days.
-To be eligible for the excused absence policy, the student's Parent/Legal Guardian must provide a written doctor's note prior to the 10th consecutive absence.
-If a doctor's note is not provided before the 10th consecutive school day of non-attendance, the student will be withdrawn for excessive absenteeism.
+ISOK excuses student absences from school due to a physical or mental condition that impedes instruction for more than three (3) school days.
+To be eligible for the excused absence policy, the student's Parent/Legal Guardian must provide a written doctor's note prior to the tenth (10th) consecutive absence.
+If a doctor's note is not provided before the tenth (10th) consecutive school day of non-attendance, the student will be withdrawn for excessive absenteeism.

-Contact school staff to inform of religious observances which are preventing daily schooling.
-Absence as related to deployment activities -A student whose parent or legal guardian is an active duty member of the uniformed services, as defined by the compact, and has been called to duty for, is on leave from, or immediately returned from deployment to a combat zone or combat support posting, shall be granted additional excused absences at the discretion of the local education agency superintendent to visit with his or her parent or legal guardian relative to such leave or deployment of the parent or guardian.
+Contact school staff to inform them of religious observances which are preventing daily schooling.
+Absence as related to deployment activities; a student whose parent or legal guardian is an active duty member of the uniformed services, as defined by the compact, and has been called to duty for, is on leave from, or immediately returned from deployment to a combat zone or combat support posting; shall be granted additional excused absences at the discretion of the local education agency superintendent to visit with his or her parent or legal guardian relative to such leave or deployment of the parent or guardian.